nicoledwenger/nicoledwenger.github.io/src/pages/tesla-pitch-strategy.md

 featuredImage: ../images/mockups/tesla_mockup.jpg
 year: 2020
 type: Branding
-objective: This pitch strategy was created for COM 257 at Purdue University as coursework to immerse ourselves into a company’s messaging strategies.
+objective: This pitch strategy was created for COM 257 - Public Relations Techniques at Purdue University as coursework to immerse ourselves into a company’s messaging strategies.
 This strategy required research into Tesla’s brand, voice, and competitors to propose four strategies for implementation in 2021.
 The campaign strategies had four main objectives, to generate buzz, generate sales, attract new audiences, and propose media outlets.
 role1: Researcher
 role2: Strategist
 role3: Document Designer